-Scent hounds are a category of dogs which encompass a variety of breeds including Basset hounds, Bloodhounds, Beagles, Coonhounds, Foxhounds and Dachshunds.
-What these breeds have in common is their predisposition to follow scent.
-Selectively bred to track the scent of a fox, raccoon, and other prey, they are characterized by being gifted with the most sensitive noses.
+Scent hounds are a category of dogs which encompass a variety of breeds including basset hounds, bloodhounds, beagles, coonhounds, foxhounds, and dachshunds.
+What these breeds have in common is their predisposition to follow a scent.
+These dogs are gifted with the most sensitive noses because they were selectively bred to track the scent of a fox, raccoon, or other prey.

-From a morphological standpoint, scent hounds appear to be specifically designed to be sniffing machines.
-Their noses are equipped with larger cavities compared to other types of dogs, so they can process smells better...their droopy ears are thought to further help capture and collect scents from the ground keeping them at nose level...their pendulous, droopy lips are believed to be designed in such a way so to trap scent particles....
+From a morphological standpoint, scent hounds appear to be specifically designed as sniffing machines.
+Compared to other dogs, their noses are equipped with larger cavities so they can process smells better.
+Their droopy ears are thought to further help capture and collect scents from the ground, keeping them at nose level.
+Even their pendulous, droopy lips (they're called flews, by the way) are believed to be designed to trap scent particles.

-With more than 220 million olfactory receptors in their nose at work, it comes as no surprise why these dogs may be difficult to train.
-One minute they may be paying attention, the next they may feel lured to follow an intriguing scent which calls them into temptation...
-Calling them while they are actively smelling is a lost cause most of the time and with 1/3 of their brain set aside for scent detection, it comes as no surprise why...
+With more than 220 million olfactory receptors in their nose at work, it should come as no surprise why these dogs may be a bit more difficult to train.
+One minute they may be paying attention, the next they may feel lured to follow an intriguing scent.
+With a third of their brain set aside for scent detection, calling them while they are actively smelling is a lost cause most of the time.

-So there you have it, a breed selectively bred to track smells, and therefore, extremely devoted to do what it was created for.
-As magnificent as it sounds, however there are times when you will likely be losing your patience over this gift!
+So, there you have it.
+Hounds are selectively bred to track smells and are extremely devoted to doing just that.
+Still, as magnificent as it sounds, there are times when you will likely lose your patience over this gift!

-In this case, repeatedly calling the dog as it takes off burns the command.
-In other words, the dog may learns that it is irrelevant, just as the noise of birds chirping on the trees.
-This is called ''learned irrelevance'' the dog learns that being called is no big deal, and your command just sounds like an annoying broken record, so how to remedy that?
+In this case, repeatedly calling the dog at the top of your lungs is counterproductive, as it risks burning your recall command.
+In other words, the dog may learn that his recall is irrelevant, just as the noise of birds chirping on the trees.
+This is called ''learned irrelevance.''
+The dog learns that being called is no big deal, and your command just sounds like an annoying broken record.
+So, how do you remedy that?

-If your dog has a history of hearing ''Snoopy come!'' and continues tracking smells and escaping, you are better off starting from fresh and creating a new command accompanied by new training.
-Crafting a new command is crucial because if you keep on using your burnt cue ''Snoopy come'' the results will likely be the same.
+If your dog has a history of hearing ''Snoopy, come!'' and continues tracking smells and escaping, you are better off starting from fresh and creating a new command supported by new training.
+Crafting a new command is crucial because if you keep on using your burnt cue, ''Snoopy come,'' the results will likely be the same.

-Therefore, start from fresh and follow these guidelines to put your scent hound up for success.
+Therefore, start from fresh and follow these guidelines to set your scent hound up for success.
 By the way, did you know that despite being difficult to train, some owners have actually put obedience titles on their scent hounds?
 It really can be done!
-When there is will there is ultimately a way!
+When there is will, there is ultimately a way!